clementtech/ImFlix/README.md

 # ImFlix
-Chrome Extension that allows you to watch movie directly from IMDB site using APIs such as VidSrc.
+ImFlix is a Python program that enables users to watch movies by entering the movie name into the terminal, utilizing the VidSrc API.

 # Current Progress:
 - Allows you to watch movie by entering the movie name into the terminal.